josidbobo/aleph-zero-project/README.md

 https://github.com/josidbobo/aleph-zero-project/assets/38986781/bed2a9d5-d8e9-4d10-bdc6-78de948e9284

 > Tip: Ensure to close any open panels before running `inkly convert`.

 ## Requirements

-In other to avoid the switching of focus to the wrong file, when running `inkly convert` close any open panels before running, ensure only the window with the solidity file(s) is open.
+* An Internet connection is needed when running this extension.

-## Extension Settings
+* In other to avoid the switching of focus to the wrong file, when running `inkly convert` close any open panels before running, ensure only the window with the solidity file(s) is open.

 ## Known Issues